WaylonMao/Assignment2_ADTnTDD_Aerith/readMe.txt

         ***PLEASE PAY ATTENTION TO command line explanation on 6 to key correctly command line ***

-8. After running the program, the errors will be displayed on the console if the XML has errors
+8. After running the program, the errors will be displayed on the console if the XML has errors.
+If the XML file is valid,

+        the program will display "No errors found".

         We hope you are enjoying this program.

         Thank you for your patience to read to the end.